Chimeric DNA To Put You In Biostasis

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-Oxidation Triggers the Chimeric WaterBears Mixed with your DNA to Curl Up in a Fetal Position and Go Dormant.
-Stun you until they depopulate you.
+Oxidation Triggers the Chimeric WaterBears Mixed with your DNA to Curl Up in a Fetal Position and Go Dormant

 Chemical Free Body